f4exb/sdrangel/plugins/channel/demoddsd/readme.md

   - Number of total blocks and number of total frames separated by a colon `:`

   - Miscellaneous information in a single string
-    - First character is the bandwidth mode:
+    - first character is the bandwidth mode:
       - `N`: narrow band mode
       - `W`: wide band mode (as in the example)
-    - Second character is the path type:
+    - second character is the path type:
       - `I`: Internet path
-      - `L`: local path
+      - `L`: local path (as inthe example)
     - last three characters are the YSF squelch code (0..127) or dashes `---` if the YSF squelch is not active

 <h5>19.4.2: Origin and destination callsigns</h5>

   - at the left of the `>` sign is the origin callsign
   - at the right of the `>` sign is the destination callsign.
-It is filled woth stars `*` when call is made to all stations (as the CQCQCQ in D-Star)
+It is filled with stars `*` when call is made to all stations (similar to the CQCQCQ in D-Star)

 <h5>19.4.3: Origin and destination repeaters callsigns</h5>